tinfoilboy/Shakara/SPEC.md

 The amount of characters in a string can be grabbed with the `amt` function, passing the string in as an argument.

+You may access a character in a string using an array access.

 ##### Escape Sequences

 Shakara strings, like many other languages, support escape sequences